phillip-kruger/phillip-kruger.github.io/_posts/2017-11-12-farjars_thinwars_and_why_openliberty_is_cool.md

     </resources>
 </build>
 ```
-(You can see the full pom.xml in [github](https://github.com/phillip-kruger/quote-service/blob/master/pom.xml))
+(You can see the full `pom.xml` in [github](https://github.com/phillip-kruger/quote-service/blob/master/pom.xml))

 So when we do a `mvn clean install` the `server.xml` will be copied to the target directory with the variables replaced.

 ### Deployment options
-I am using [maven profiles](http://maven.apache.org/guides/introduction/introduction-to-profiles.html) to allow you to select, at build time, what deployment you want:
+I am using [maven profiles](http://maven.apache.org/guides/introduction/introduction-to-profiles.html) to allow me to select, at build time, which deployment option I want:

-In the `<build>` of your [pom.xml]((https://github.com/phillip-kruger/quote-service/blob/master/pom.xml))
+In the `<build>` of [pom.xml]((https://github.com/phillip-kruger/quote-service/blob/master/pom.xml))

 ```xml
 <plugins>